idealabasu/idealab_jekyll_source/content/events.md

 <img src="/assets/images/poster2022.jpg" width="500px">

-## Foldable Robotics Camp
+## Foldable Robotics Day Camp

 <a href="https://specialevents.asu.edu/foldable-robotics-camp"> <button type="button" class="btn btn-primary">Register Now</button></a>

 * June 13-17, 2022
 * $250/student ($275 after 5/13/22 early deadline)
+* High School Students 15+
 * ASU Polytechnic Campus

-In this exciting hands-on, day camp for high schoolers, participants will be introduced to the principles of robot design through origami -- the art of paper folding -- to prototype, ideate, and get a hands-on sense of the physics of robots.
+In this exciting hands-on, day camp for high schoolers 15+, participants will be introduced to the principles of robot design through origami -- the art of paper folding -- to prototype, ideate, and get a hands-on sense of the physics of robots.

 Participants will learn: